Tab-SE/langtab/README.md

 5. Type a question to the AI to see how it operates!

 ## About LangTab
-LangTab was developed by Stephen Price [@stephenlprice](https://github.com/stephenlprice) and [@joeconstantino](https://github.com/joeconstantino).
+LangTab was developed by Stephen Price [@stephenlprice](https://github.com/stephenlprice) and Joe Constantino [@joeconstantino](https://github.com/joeconstantino).
 Shout out to Patrick Green for doing the initial work to prove how you can query Headless BI from a notebook.